Mrs. Laura Huene: And I said, “What’s wrong? What’s wrong?” And she said, “I’ll go get your doctor.”

 Laura: Our family, we had three kids at that time.
 We had three kids under 5 actually (Laughter) and was pregnant with our fourth.

-Laura: [It's] an adventure always at our house.
+Laura: An adventure always at our house.
 And we were about 22 weeks into my fourth pregnancy and I had kind of felt like, almost the entire time, I was more sick with this baby than I was with the other three.
 I was like, oh, what is going on?
-I must just be more tired, I'm sure, chasing three other kids around, pregnant again.
+I must just be more tired, I’m sure, chasing three other kids around, pregnant again.

 Jim: Were you worried or just—